-As recent graduates begin job-hunting, what’s the best they can hope to make at the start of their budding careers?
+As recent graduates begin job-hunting, what’s the best they can hope to make as a starting salary?
 We know you’re wondering, and so was a national recruitment firm.

 The average grad will make around $48,270, but for those among us that were smart enough not to major in English, the prospects are a little bit brighter.
 Research conducted by Korn Ferry tells us the highest starting entry-level salaries for 2016’s young professionals.

 And, big surprise, none of them involve bachelor’s degrees in the arts….